sudeepti25/SIH/FRONTEND/AI_SYMPTOM_CHECKER_INTEGRATION.md

 ## Overview

-This documentation describes the integration between the AI symptom checker backend and frontend components for the Rural Telemedicine Platform.
+This documentation describes the integration between the AI symptom checker backend and frontend components for the Sahayata Platform.

 ## Backend API Endpoints